Logiqx/gps-details/docs/devices/coros/advice/README.md

 ### Additional Tips

-To ensure the crown dial doesn't seize up:
+To ensure the crown dial and buttons do not seize up:

-- Regularly clean as described by [COROS](https://support.coros.com/hc/en-us/articles/4407431266836-COROS-Watches-Maintenance-and-Cleaning-Tips).
+- Regularly clean the watch body as described by [COROS](https://support.coros.com/hc/en-us/articles/4407431266836-COROS-Watches-Maintenance-and-Cleaning-Tips).

 Handy everyday tips:

-- The backlight makes for a handy torch in the middle of the night.
+- The backlight can sometimes be used as a makeshift torch!
 - Find my phone + find my watch can be super-useful when they have been misplaced.

 Additional tips and features: